holder66/aging/docs/what to do about aging.formatted.md

  Dietary boron reduces insulin levels in chicks and rats [<a id="a79">[79](#f79)</a>].

- It is believed that boron intake needs to be 3 mg/day or higher [ ].
+ It is believed that boron intake needs to be 3 mg/day or higher [<a id="a80">[80](#f80)</a>].
 The Tolerable Upper Intake Level (UL), the maximum dose at which no harmful effects would be expected, is 20 mg per day for adults (U.S. National Library of Medicine).
 I take a supplement of 3 mg every other day.

   ## Things to avoid